NickRylander/DGDiscs/README.md

 ## Code of Conduct

-Everyone interacting in the CFWorkouts project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/CFWorkouts/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DGDiscs project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/NickRylander/DGDiscs/blob/master/CODE_OF_CONDUCT.md).